Congratulations on your new wedsite. Looking forward to attending your wedding in Kenya on 19 April 2018.

 My parents have always been so supportive and loving - and they have taught me so much!
 My dad has taught me how to be independent and how to keep a family together.
 He is my role model and I want to be like him.
 My mum is my best friend, I can talk to her about anything.
 I'm so thankful for how I was raised and thank my parents for everything they've done (and continue to do) for me.
 I love you both so much!

 My brother Bhavin is an year younger to me so it may not be a surprise that we fought a lot as kids.
 Although he is my younger brother, he has always acted like the elder one.
 Do not be mistaken by his height,God has blessed him with something else.
 He always finds a dodgy way of doing things and somehow never gets caught.
-When we were young,I would want to play with my friends and he was always tried to "tag along" with us.
+When we were young,I would want to play with my friends and he has always tried to "tag along" with us.
 We were also very competitive - about everything!
-We turned every mundane thing into a competition - even who could grow a better beard!
+We turned everything into a competition - even who could grow a better beard!
 Fortunately, now we've matured (a bit) and we've become close friends.
-We never, ever compete anymore about anything, right bro?
-Haha!
 Anyway, I'm thrilled he'll be in my wedding and I'm proud to call him not only my brother, but my friend too.
+Bhavin is getting married too and I'm excited to have another addition Deepa to our family.

 I call my sister Suhani either Sonu or Dosi.
 She is the the dadi of our family.
 She's always blabbering and grumpy.
 I am very protective of her and do not allow her to talk to any boys.
 Somehow Sonu always finds something to make me angry.
 She never gives me my space.
 She loves sleeping and listening to Bollywood music.